SamSswi/Rock-Paper-Scissors-Lizard-Spock/README.md

 - ### Player Choice Buttons
     - A series of buttons presenting the player with a choice of options from which the player can play ROCK, PAPER, SCISSORS, LIZARD or SPOCK.
     - The buttons are colored in unique colors so the player can easily distinguish between the choices presented to them.
 The colors are also relevant to the symbol they represent.
 ROCK - warm gray, PAPER - orange, SCISSORS - red, LIZARD - green, SPOCK - blue.
-    - This section presnets interactive buttons which allow the player to make a choice and play the game.
+    - This section presents interactive buttons which allow the player to make a choice and play the game.

 ![Player Choice Buttons](../Rock-Paper-Scissors-Lizard-Spock/assets/images/playbuttonsRPSLS.jpg)

 - ### Auxiliary Buttons
     - A series of interactive buttons meant to help the player.
-    - The "New Game" button has the purpose to offer the player the opportunity to start the new game without reloading the page and typing in the username.
+    - The "New Game" button has the purpose to offer the player the opportunity to start the new game without reloading the page.
     - The "Game Rules" button allows the players to become familiar with the game rules at any moment during the game.

 ![Auxiliary Buttons](../Rock-Paper-Scissors-Lizard-Spock/assets/images/auxiliaryButtonsRPSLS.jpg)

 - ### Result Area
-    - Two rectangular areas where the icons of the relevant icons of the choices both the player and the AI have made, are displayed.
+    - Two rectangular areas where the relevant icons of the choices both the player and the AI have made, are displayed.
     - Presents the player with the opportunity to view the gesture they chose by displaying the icon present on the button the player clicked in the section bordered by a blue frame.
     - The area with a red frame displays the icon that represents a random choice made by the AI.